michelle-a-bryson/michelle-a-bryson/README.md

 - I am a junior at Carnegie Mellon University majoring in Electrical and Computer Engineering
 - I am a two-time STEP Intern and incoming SWE Intern at Google
 - I love collaborating on team projects and competing in hackathons- check out my [Devpost](https://devpost.com/mbryson562)!
-- In my free time enjoy painting, baking with friends, and learning foreign languages
+- In my free time enjoy exploring the outdoors, painting, baking with friends, and learning foreign languages

 Feel free to email me at mbryson@andrew.cmu.edu or connect with me on [LinkedIn](https://www.linkedin.com/in/michelle-a-bryson/) if you want to chat!
 <!--